Shagesh/pytorch-NSM/README.md

 pip install -e .
 ```

-The `-e` marks this as an "editable" install — this means that changes made to the code will automatically take effect without having to reinstall the package.
+The `-e` marks this as an "editable" install — this means any updates to the code will automatically take effect without having to reinstall the package.
 This is mainly useful for developers.

+Note that you will also need to install `jupyter` to run the notebook demos and `pytest` if you want to run the tests.

 ### Using `venv`

-**TODO:** explain how not to use the system Python.
+Before creating a new virtual environment, it is best to ensure you're not using the system version of Python — this is often badly out of date.
+Some options for doing this are outlined in [The Hitchhiker's Guide to Python](https://docs.python-guide.org/starting/installation/#installation-guides), although many options exist.
+One advantage of using `conda` is that this is done for you.

-Create a new virtual environment by running the following command in a terminal inside the main folder of the repository:
+Once you have a proper Python install, create a new virtual environment by running the following command in a terminal inside the main folder of the repository:

 ```sh
 python -m venv env